VanOns/filament-form-builder/README.md

 ## Custom form builder
 **The custom form builder can be enabled/disabled by `\VanOns\FilamentFormBuilder\View\Components\Forms\CustomForm::class => <label>` to the `templates` array in the `filament-form-builder.php` config file.**

-Select the 'custom' template when creating a form to build your own form.
+Select the 'custom' template in filament if you want to build your own form.
-Choose what fields you want to use in the form, and fill in the fields.
+Choose what inputs you want to use in the form, and fill in the fields.

 ### Fields
 You can use the following fields:
-- Text
-- Email
+- Input (text, number, email, phone)
 - Select (multi)
 - Checkbox
+- Text area
 - Submit (button)

 You can also create your own fields: